MD-Aadil-Shafi/MD-Aadil-Shafi/README.md

 - 🔭 I’m currently working in Fitpeo Inc as **Web Application Developer**

-- 👨‍💻 All of my projects are available at [https://aadilportfolio.netlify.app/](https://aadilportfolio.netlify.app/)
+- 👨‍💻 All of my deployed projects are available at [https://aadilportfolio.netlify.app/](https://aadilportfolio.netlify.app/)

 - 📫 How to reach me **md.aadil.shafi@gmail.com**